CollegeBoreal/Tutoriels/3.Angular/A.Auth/docs/THEME.md

 </nb-layout>
 ```

+:three: Remove the `OLD CONTENT` in `app.component.html` (Optional)

-:three: add the @Nebular/Auth Theme to `styles.scss` file by replacing with the below snippet:
+:four: add the @Nebular/Auth Theme to `styles.scss` file by replacing with the below snippet:

 ```scss
 @import 'themes';